| | |

 Uruguayan cuisine has plenty of European influence.
 This combined with sweet, fresh Latin American ingredients has helped create some truly yummy dishes.

-Gear up for a mouthwatering culinary adventure, as a native Uruguayan writer takes us through 15 popular Uruguayan desserts that, quite simply, you need in your life!
+Gear up for a mouthwatering culinary adventure through 15 popular Uruguayan desserts that, quite simply, you need in your life!

 Uruguayan desserts: Alfajores de Maicena (Cornstarch Shortbread Cookies)